 8. If you don’t live together, call your partner just to say goodnight and recite a favorite love poem over the phone.

 9. Give your loved one a compliment about how great he looks or what his smile does to you.

-10. Tell your spouse that if you had to do it all over again, you’d choose him.
+10. Tell your man that if you had to do it all over again, you’d choose him.

 11. Compliment your spouse on your favorite physical trait.

-12. Think of 3 ways your spouse has made you a better person… tell him now.
+12. Think of 3 ways your partner has made you a better person… tell him now.